elixf7/Game-of-Thrones-Script-Generator/README.md

   ])
     return model
 ```
-When training the model I used categorical crossentropy to compute the loss, and the `adam` optimizer to adjust the weights.
+When training the model I used categorical cross entropy to compute the loss, and the `adam` optimizer to adjust the weights.
 The code and a graph depicting the loss over each epoch is shown below.
 ```
 def loss(labels, logits):
     return tf.keras.losses.sparse_categorical_crossentropy(labels, logits, from_logits = True )